jldugger/blog/content/Identity/never-ask-for-passwords.md

 Once again, it's demonstrated that sitting around a table drafting policy fails the common sense test.
-[Chronicle of Higher Education][1] reports that Sam Houson State University decided to ask all members for username and passwords.
+[Chronicle of Higher Education][1] reports that Sam Houson State University decided to ask all members of their social media portal for username and passwords.
 Their [published policy][2] still does.
 My favorite part:

 > Do not change any passwords issued with the accounts.
 If there is a problem
 > or compromise of the accounts security, contact the Marketing and Communications